 We have made significant changes to our executive management team and our Board over the past few years.
 Following the appointment of Mr. Smeltser as CFO in the first quarter of 2020, there have been no further changes to senior management in Fiscal 2020.
-This follows two prior years of changes to our management which, coupled with the appointment of Mr. Smeltser as CFO in Fiscal 2020, put in place a top notch, talented and stable leadership team which allowed us not only to weather the significant challenges presented by the COVID-19 pandemic, but to deliver financial performance ahead of our Fiscal 2020 annual operating plan.
+This follows two prior years of changes to our management which, coupled with the appointment of Mr. Smeltser as CFO in Fiscal 2020, put in place a top notch, talented, and stable leadership team which allowed us not only to weather the significant challenges presented by the COVID-19 pandemic, but to deliver financial performance ahead of our Fiscal 2020 annual operating plan.

-On October 9, 2020, we appointed Gautam Patel and Anne S. Ward, each an independent, highly qualified and diverse background candidate to our Board.
+On October 9, 2020, we appointed Gautam Patel and Anne S. Ward, each an independent, highly qualified, and diverse background candidate to our Board.
 These appointments were made in response to shareholder feedback and in furtherance of the Board's commitment to advancing our Board's knowledge base and skill set and advancing diversity and gender inclusion.
-Our Board believes that the Company and its stakeholders are benefited by a highly skilled board with a significant variety of expertise and experiences and diversity across race, gender and ethnicity.
-In addition, as part of the Company's shareholder engagement program and its commitment to improved corporate governance, the Board also adopted a Board Diversity Policy, which is further described on page 16 of this Form 10-K/A.
+The Board and Ms. Ward have mutually agreed that Ms. Ward shall not be re-nominated to the Board upon the completion of her term at the Annual Meeting.
+The decision not to be re-nominated to the Board was made to allow Ms. Ward to pursue other opportunities and not because of any disagreement with the Company on matters relating to its operations, policies or practices.
+Our Board believes that the Company and its stakeholders are benefited by a highly skilled board with a significant variety of expertise and experiences and diversity across race, gender, and ethnicity.
+In addition, as part of the Company's shareholder engagement program and its commitment to improved corporate governance, the Board also adopted a Board Diversity Policy, which is further described on page 24 of this Proxy Statement.

-We believe the changes we have made over the past several years resulted in a senior management team and Board with a skillset that aligns with our current going forward operating model and business strategy and has contributed to the success we had in Fiscal 2020 and that we envision in upcoming years.
-We are proud that our Board includes three executives with diverse backgrounds and two female members and our five NEOs include a woman and an executive with a diverse background.
+We believe the changes we have made over the past several years resulted in a senior management team and a Board with a skillset that aligns with our current going forward operating model and business strategy and has contributed to the success we had in Fiscal 2020 and that we envision in upcoming years.
+We are proud that majority of our Board is comprised of female and diverse background members and our five NEOs include a woman and an executive with a diverse background.
 We have advanced our aim of promoting diversity.